mesosphere/dcos-docs-site/pages/1.11/installing/index.md

 The installation of DC/OS involves configuring your infrastructure, and installing the software on a cluster of physical or virtual machines.

-The following are the various installation methods:
+The DC/OS installation methods are as follows:

-- Local installation: This method is used by first-time users or developers intending to build services or modify DC/OS.
+- **Local installation:** This method is used by first-time users or developers intending to build services or modify DC/OS.
 The Vagrant installer provides a quick, free way to deploy a virtual cluster on a single machine.

-- Cloud and On-Premise installation: These methods are used for trials and proofs of concept (PoC) only.
+- **Cloud and On-Premise installation:** These methods are used for trials and proofs of concept (PoC) only.
 To test or demo DC/OS on Azure, AWS, GCE, Digital Ocean, or Packet, follow the cloud installation instructions.

-- Production installation: This method is used for fully functional clusters on any infrastructure.
+- **Production installation:** This method is used for fully functional clusters on any infrastructure.

 # Overview of Installation Methods
 This section describes an overview of the installation methods.
 Use the following installation methods based on your requirements.